tnnrhpwd/C-Simple/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any feature requests or bug fixes.

+Future state goals for this application: Implement user authentication to backup neural network guided application managers.
+The manager model function would be trained to read user data, predict environment interactions of many forms, and respond in ways that promote its programmed future state goal.
+This could include programming, video editing, and other forms of CAD in the styles of other intelligent systems.

 ## License